matter-labs/zksync-docs/content/10.quick-start/_upgrading/_beacon/_hardhat_beacon_contract_upgradability.md

 can only be called once, similar to a constructor.
 - **Initialize Function**: Replaces the constructor for setting initial state, facilitating upgrades through new logic contracts.
-- **Transparent Proxy Pattern**: Utilizes a proxy contract to delegate calls to this logic contract, allowing for future upgrades without losing the contract's state.
+- **Proxy Pattern**: Utilizes a proxy contract to delegate calls to this logic contract, allowing for future upgrades without losing the contract's state.

 This restructuring prepares the `CrowdfundingCampaign` contract for upgradeability.

 ## Step 4: Deploy the `CrowdfundingCampaign` contract

-This initial deployment sets the stage for future upgrades, enabling us to iterate on the contract's functionality without starting from scratch.
-As modifications have been made to the contract to support upgradability, a fresh compilation is necessary to reflect these changes in the deployment artifact.
+Now that the `CrowdfundingCampaign` contract is adapted for contract upgradability, let's proceed to deploy the contract so we may upgrade it in later steps.
+Since we've made changes to our contract we will need to re-compile.

 To compile the contracts in the project, run the following command: